MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     Once you created a project in the iOS/Android app, you may test the connection via `/mnt/dietpi_userdata/blynk/client-tcp-local.js`.
 You need to edit the file and replace `YOUR_AUTH_TOKEN` with the authentication token of your project.
 Then run it:

     ```sh
     /mnt/dietpi_userdata/blynk/client-tcp-local.js
     ```

     Within the script you can also define event listeners and handlers.
 By default the value of the virtual pin `V1` is printed to console when it changes, and the value of the virtual pin `V9` is set to system time seconds whenever the pin is read.
 For a more interactive test you could hence add the following widgets to your project via app:

     1. Add a `Button` and change its `OUTPUT` pin to `Virtual` > `V1`.
 Go back and hit the play button.
 Whenever you push the button in the app, the test script console should print the value changes as defined.
     2. Hit the stop button.
 Add a `Value Display`, change its `INPUT` pin to `Virtual` > `V9` and the `READING RATE` to `1 sec`.
 Go back and hit the start button.
 While the test script is running, the display widget will not show the server's system time seconds, updated every 1-2 seconds.

     Hit ++ctrl+c++ to exit the test script.

-=== "Update to the latest version"
+=== "Update"

     Update Blynk with: